nomadkitty/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+They’re both loop through the whole array, however .map will return a new array with values, but .forEach doesn't actually return anything.

 2. What is the difference between a function and a method?

+A method is a function of an object.

 3. What is closure?

+A closure gives us access to an outer function's scope from an inner function but not the other way around.

 4. Describe the four rules of the 'this' keyword.

+1) Window Binding: this will refer to the window/console Object;
+2) Implicit Binding: this will refer to the object before the dot
+3) New Binding: this will refer to the specific instance of the object that is created and returned by the constructor function
+4) Explicit Binding: this is explicitly defined by call or apply method

 5. Why do we need super() in an extended class?

+Using Super() is to pass any new attributes back up to the constructor of the parent object.

 ## Project Set up